uyen-huynh2808/fraud-detection-finance/README.md

 - Customers making payments
 - Merchant identifiers
 - Timestamps and transaction metadata
 - Legitimate vs. fraudulent behavior patterns

+> **Note:**
+> A batch of synthetic data (e.g., 50,000–100,000 rows) is generated offline using Faker and used to train the initial fraud detection model.
+This ensures the model has a labeled dataset with a balanced mix of legitimate and fraudulent transactions for accurate learning.
+Once deployed, the model can be periodically retrained using historical data collected from the real-time stream.

 ## Data Model